andresantarosa/Outboxer/README.md

 This lib intends to provide a simple and broker agnostic Outbox Pattern implementation.

-The only requirement to use Outboxer is to use Entity Framework as we use its built-in Unit-Of-Work to assure everything is published once and guarantee consistency.
+The only requirement to use Outboxer is to use Entity Framework as we use its built-in Unit-Of-Work to assure everything is saved at the same time and guarantee consistency.

 To use Outboxer follow these steps